Skip to content

 8. Exercise Before You Study: The 24-Hour BDNF Boost

-Exercise is a free 24-hour memory boost, and a LearnClash duel fired off on the cool-down lands right inside the BDNF window.
-A 2024 University College London study tracked older adults wearing accelerometers and found memory test scores 24 hours after moderate-to-vigorous activity were higher than after a sedentary day.
-The mechanism is BDNF, brain-derived neurotrophic factor, which exercise floods through the hippocampus.
+Exercise hands you a free 24-hour memory boost, and a LearnClash duel fired off on the cool-down lands right inside the BDNF window.
+A 2024 University College London study strapped accelerometers on older adults and found memory test scores 24 hours after moderate-to-vigorous activity beat the scores after a sedentary day.
+The engine is BDNF, brain-derived neurotrophic factor, which exercise floods through the hippocampus.

-Intensity matters.
+Intensity decides everything here.
 Walking the dog won’t do it.
 Jogging, cycling, swimming, or a hard bodyweight circuit will.
 A 2019 study found light activity produced no significant memory effect; only moderate-to-vigorous output triggered the BDNF cascade in the prefrontal cortex.

 It sounds like overkill for a vocabulary list.
 But the same workout that helps your heart hands you a free 24-hour memory boost.
 Take it.
 Adding a workout to your how to memorize fast routine is the single biggest gain that costs zero study minutes.